wjtoth/academic-kickstart/content/publication/Computing-the-Nucleolus-of-Weighted-Cooperative-Matching-Games-in-Polynomial-Time/index.md

 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "We provide an efficient algorithm for computing the nucleolus for an instance of a weighted cooperative matching game.
-This resolves a long-standing open question of [Kern and Paulusma, Mathematics of Operations Research, 2003]." abstract_short = ""
+This resolves a long-standing open question of Kern and Paulusma, circa Mathematics of Operations Research, 2003." abstract_short = ""

 # Is this a selected publication? (true/false)